Does Joy Reid Remember This?… MSNBC Host PUBLISHED Hateful Homophobic “SpongeBob” Screed in 2005

 MSNBC released documents, including a statement by security analyst Jonathan Nichols, advancing the case that various homophobic remarks stemmed from intrusions into her now-shuttered blog, the Reid Report.

-In late April Joy Reid admitted wrote the comments.
+In late April Joy Reid admitted she wrote the comments.

 Will she remember this?